 - Snail veligers

 Royal Gramma have lots of interesting behaviors.
 For example when they find a narrow space they will turn themselves upside-down and enter with their belly up.
 Every so often you may see them swimming along rough surfaces in this way.
 They may even attempt to climb the aquarium glass.

 When they are feeling threatened by another fish in the tank they will open their mouths wide and show all of their teeth.
 This can make them look quite imposing to an intruder.
 Fights may break out if tank mates get too close to the Gramma’s territory.
 They will rush at the intruder from their hiding spot and chase them down and gape at them until they get out of the way.

 However, Royal Gramma are peaceful fish for the most part.
 They will spend most of their time in the dimly lit areas of the tank.
 They do not travel far from their own territories and do not interact with others outside of breeding.

 Is The Royal Gramma Fish Reef Safe?

-Because they will not eat or damage their home reefs they are considered a safe species for reef aquariums.
-They are compatible with many different kinds of corals, but prefer stony corals the most.
-If you are not ready for the demands of maintaining a coral reef then you can use live rock instead.
+Because Royal Gramma will not eat or damage their home reefs they are considered a safe species for reef aquariums.
+They are compatible with many different kinds of corals, but like stony corals the most.
+If you are not ready for the demands of maintaining a coral reef, you can use live rock instead.